11 Jan He’s About To Propose: Tips And Awesome Suggestions For The Moment After(Last Updated On: 04/04/2018)

 Ok so you decided to tell your family and maybe best friends.
 Your parents may start saying “You must have you first cousin in your bridal party”.
 You may also invite friends to be in the bridal party just out of excitement but aren’t that close.
 Your wedding is a little like Game Of Thrones in that there is a lot of politics.
 You never know what happening round the corner.
 Your parents may push for certain relatives to attend or be involved but you have not seen them in over 10 years.

-Friends come and go into your life and a friend you are on good terms with may never be seen again.
+Friends come and go into your life.
+A friend you are on good terms with may never be seen again.
 Obviously someone like your best friend and siblings are going to be involved.
 Take a moment and assess all the options available.
 The last thing you want to happen while planning is “but you said I could” and that was months ago while you were not thinking.

 It all comes down to you and how you want to handle it.
 Remember that if he just proposed or he’s about to propose the ball is in your court.
 You decide how you want to announce it and how you want to handle it – no one else.
 From the moment after everything calms down and you need a hand whether it be wedding planning, coordinators and so on contact us.
 But until then enjoy the moment.

-What are your thoughts on or tips?
-Do you have any tips for when he is about to propose?
+What are your thoughts on our ‘moments before’ tips?
+Do you have any tips for when he is about to propose or some that would have been handy in hindsight?
 Let us know in the comments below and join the discussion 🙂